owenbutler/dragonruby-yard-doc/README.md

 #### Linux/Unix

-Use the package management system of your distribution or third-party tools (asdf, rbenv or RVM).
+Use the package management system of your distribution or third-party tools (mise, asdf, rbenv or RVM).

 #### MacOS

-Use third-party tools (asdf, rbenv or RVM).
+Use third-party tools (mise, homebrew, asdf, rbenv or RVM).

 ### The solargraph gem